The image above shows our Poppy Seed Pod watch on the right.

 Wood serves as a quintessential element in organic watchmaking.
 Brands like Jord and Treehut (which we’ll look at in more detail below) epitomize this trend, crafting watches from various types of sustainably sourced wood—bamboo, maple, sandalwood, and other species.
 These watches exude a warm, earthy charm, each piece having an individual grain pattern, a testament to nature’s unique fingerprint.
 Their lightweight construction and hypoallergenic properties make them comfortable and suitable for wearers with sensitive skin.

 Recycled materials also feature prominently in organic watch design.
-Companies like Alpina, Sprout (below) and Triwa utilize recycled stainless steel for their watch cases and straps.
+Companies like Alpina and Triwa utilize recycled stainless steel for their watch cases and straps and Sprout (below) used bio-plastics and bamboo.
 These timepieces exemplify elegance while minimizing environmental impact by repurposing materials that would otherwise end up in landfills.
-Our own UnconstrainedTime watches will typically be made from recycled metals such as bronze, gold or silver.
+Our own UnconstrainedTime watches will often be made from recycled metals such as bronze, gold or silver (as well as sometimes incorporating hardwoods, see below).

 Another facet of organic watch design involves upcycling vintage or reclaimed materials.
 Companies like Wils Fabrik specialize in crafting watches from salvaged wood and repurposed metal.
 These unique timepieces bear stories of their own, each mark and imperfection adding character and depth, appealing to individuals seeking one-of-a-kind accessories with an eco-conscious touch.